 My name is Lauralee Moss, and I am the creator of the Language Arts Classroom, where the goal is to provide practical ELA ideas teachers can implement today.
-I hold a bachelor’s of science in English Education and a masters of arts in Teaching and Leadership, and a masters of arts in English.
+I hold a bachelor’s of science in English Education , a masters of arts in Teaching and Leadership, and a masters of arts in English.

 I taught high school English and speech at a small high school for seven years.
 When my second child was born, the plan was for me to stay home a few years with my two children.
 One day before I resigned, I searched the web for teaching blogs.
-I realized that with the power of the web, I could share my experiences and help busy English teachers.
+I realized that I could share my experiences and help busy English teachers.

 After staying home for two years, I taught at an alternative school teaching grades 6-12.
 After one year there, I had my third child.
 My husband and I decided that I would stay home with our growing family and stay connected with the education world through blogging.